Credit Union Mystery Shopping

 Credit Union Mystery Shop Design Considerations

-Open-ended questions, either in narrative form or qualitatively asking what shoppers liked or disliked about the experience, add valuable context for understanding the member experience.
-Many of our credit union and bank clients consider these qualitative observations the heart of the shop.
+In addition to these closed-ended questions, open-ended questions (either narratives or asking what shoppers liked or disliked about the experience) are also important.
+Many of our clients consider these open-ended comments to be the heart of the shop.

 For more information about best practices to avoid common mystery shopping pitfalls, click below:

 Managing the member experience requires alignment.
 Alignment of: